colehart/checks-for-understanding/module-2/backend/week_one.md

 How would I add 'granola bar' to things you should have when hiking?
 * `activities[:hiking][:supplies] << 'granola bar'`
 23. What are the 4 Principles of OOP?
 Give a one sentence explanation of each.
-* Single Responsibility Principle - a method should only do a single thing
+* Proper Encapsulation - Variables should not be exposed outside of methods or classes by accessors or mutators unless absolutely necessary
-* Proper Encapsulation - Variables should not be exposed outside of methods or classes unless absolutely necessary
+* Data Abstraction - creating models of real things/data that have all the essential characteristics of those real things/data.
+Breaking things down into the smallest possible step/role/characteristic (aka, single responsibility principle - a method should do only one thing)
-* TDD - Test Driven Development: write failing tests first, then write the code to make them pass
+* Polymorphism - 'one name, many forms' - having multiple methods with the same name but slightly different functionality.
+In this way, a superclass can contain a default method that all of its subclasses inherit, while a particular subclass can override that default method to do something specific to its own class.
-* Red, Green, Refactor - The cycle of TDD: Red is failing tests, Green is passing tests, Refactor is make better code to make the tests pass
+* Inheritance - Objects relate to one another in a 'has a', 'uses a' or 'is a' relationship.
+Inheritance is the 'is a' one.
+This allows superclasses to hold more general states and behaviors while classes and modules hold more specific states and behaviors and c more specific.

 ### Self Assessment:
 Choose One:
-* I was able to answer every question without relying on outside resources
+* I was able to answer most questions independently, but utilized outside resources for a few

 Choose One:
 * I feel confident about the content presented this week